sapegin/blog.sapegin.me/content/all/accessibility-testing.md

 ## Getting started with accessibility testing

-If you haven’t done accessibility testing before or you’ve got a project that’s build without accessibility in mind, I’d recommend to start with the following steps to asses the project’s accessibility and start improving it:
+If you haven’t done accessibility testing before or you’ve got a project that’s build without accessibility in mind, I’d recommend to start with the following steps to assess the project’s accessibility and start improving it:

 1. (For React projects) Install the React ESLint plugin, and fix all reported issues.
 2. Run automated accessibility checks using the Axe browser extension.